cgascoig/intersight-prometheus-exporter/pkg/intersight/docs/NiatelemetryNiaFeatureUsageAllOf.md

 NewNiatelemetryNiaFeatureUsageAllOfWithDefaults instantiates a new NiatelemetryNiaFeatureUsageAllOf object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetClassId

+`func (o *NiatelemetryNiaFeatureUsageAllOf) GetClassId() string`

+GetClassId returns the ClassId field if non-nil, zero value otherwise.

+### GetClassIdOk

+`func (o *NiatelemetryNiaFeatureUsageAllOf) GetClassIdOk() (*string, bool)`

+GetClassIdOk returns a tuple with the ClassId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetClassId

+`func (o *NiatelemetryNiaFeatureUsageAllOf) SetClassId(v string)`

+SetClassId sets ClassId field to given value.

+### GetObjectType

+`func (o *NiatelemetryNiaFeatureUsageAllOf) GetObjectType() string`

+GetObjectType returns the ObjectType field if non-nil, zero value otherwise.

+### GetObjectTypeOk

+`func (o *NiatelemetryNiaFeatureUsageAllOf) GetObjectTypeOk() (*string, bool)`

+GetObjectTypeOk returns a tuple with the ObjectType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetObjectType

+`func (o *NiatelemetryNiaFeatureUsageAllOf) SetObjectType(v string)`

+SetObjectType sets ObjectType field to given value.

+### GetAaaLdapProviderCount

+`func (o *NiatelemetryNiaFeatureUsageAllOf) GetAaaLdapProviderCount() int64`

+GetAaaLdapProviderCount returns the AaaLdapProviderCount field if non-nil, zero value otherwise.

+### GetAaaLdapProviderCountOk

+`func (o *NiatelemetryNiaFeatureUsageAllOf) GetAaaLdapProviderCountOk() (*int64, bool)`

+GetAaaLdapProviderCountOk returns a tuple with the AaaLdapProviderCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAaaLdapProviderCount

+`func (o *NiatelemetryNiaFeatureUsageAllOf) SetAaaLdapProviderCount(v int64)`

+SetAaaLdapProviderCount sets AaaLdapProviderCount field to given value.

+### HasAaaLdapProviderCount

+`func (o *NiatelemetryNiaFeatureUsageAllOf) HasAaaLdapProviderCount() bool`

+HasAaaLdapProviderCount returns a boolean if a field has been set.

+### GetAaaRadiusProviderCount

+`func (o *NiatelemetryNiaFeatureUsageAllOf) GetAaaRadiusProviderCount() int64`

+GetAaaRadiusProviderCount returns the AaaRadiusProviderCount field if non-nil, zero value otherwise.

+### GetAaaRadiusProviderCountOk

+`func (o *NiatelemetryNiaFeatureUsageAllOf) GetAaaRadiusProviderCountOk() (*int64, bool)`

+GetAaaRadiusProviderCountOk returns a tuple with the AaaRadiusProviderCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAaaRadiusProviderCount

+`func (o *NiatelemetryNiaFeatureUsageAllOf) SetAaaRadiusProviderCount(v int64)`

+SetAaaRadiusProviderCount sets AaaRadiusProviderCount field to given value.

+### HasAaaRadiusProviderCount

+`func (o *NiatelemetryNiaFeatureUsageAllOf) HasAaaRadiusProviderCount() bool`

+HasAaaRadiusProviderCount returns a boolean if a field has been set.

+### GetAaaTacacsProviderCount

+`func (o *NiatelemetryNiaFeatureUsageAllOf) GetAaaTacacsProviderCount() int64`

+GetAaaTacacsProviderCount returns the AaaTacacsProviderCount field if non-nil, zero value otherwise.

+### GetAaaTacacsProviderCountOk

+`func (o *NiatelemetryNiaFeatureUsageAllOf) GetAaaTacacsProviderCountOk() (*int64, bool)`

+GetAaaTacacsProviderCountOk returns a tuple with the AaaTacacsProviderCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAaaTacacsProviderCount

+`func (o *NiatelemetryNiaFeatureUsageAllOf) SetAaaTacacsProviderCount(v int64)`

+SetAaaTacacsProviderCount sets AaaTacacsProviderCount field to given value.

+### HasAaaTacacsProviderCount

+`func (o *NiatelemetryNiaFeatureUsageAllOf) HasAaaTacacsProviderCount() bool`

+HasAaaTacacsProviderCount returns a boolean if a field has been set.

 ### GetApicCount